-However, it remains that the routine sounding of horns might be contributing to the prevention of some accidents, although this is purely speculative.
+However, it remains that the routine sounding of horns might be contributing to the prevention of some accidents.
 Certainly, a small segment of the population is exposed to serious noise intrusion thereby and a reduction in their welfare, particularly at night.
-But it is doubtful that anyone's health is thus impaired, and it would be imprudent to single out and restrict night time use of horns, since the crossing hazard with regard to driver behavior is, if anything, worse at night.
+But it is the Agency's position at this time, that it would be imprudent to single out and restrict night time use of horns, since the crossing hazard with regard to driver behavior is, if anything, worse at night.

 In view of the questionable value of train horns for warning highway drivers, particularly at locations having active crossing signals, it may be appropriate to encourage the abolition of routine use of horns at crossings so equipped, particularly but not necessarily only those with gates.
 The circumstances which determine hazard levels as well as noise intrusion vary widely and are peculiar to local circumstances.
-It is therefore concluded that regulation of railroad warning be best left to the option of local authorities at this time, recommending thereto that serious consideration be given to restrictions upon the routine sounding of train horns at protected crossings.
+It is therefore concluded that regulation of railroad warning be best left to the option of local authorities at this time, recommending thereto that consideration be given to restrictions upon the routine sounding of train horns at protected crossings.